sim-mautner/cs1010-21t3/README.md

       * Plotly
     * None
     * Exceptions
-    * Serialization
     * Recursion (if time)
     * List Comprehension (if time)
     * Pytest (if time)
     * Functional Programming (if time)
-  * 4: Usability and User Interface Design
-  * 5: Wep Apps
+  * 4: VSCode, Python, Outside the Colab enivronment
     * Setting up VSCode and Python
-    * Writing Python Programs in VSCode
     * Writing code, importing modules, writing your code so it can be imported or run as a main
+    * Serialization and file io
+  * 5: Usability and User Interface Design
+  * 6: Wep Apps
     * HTML
     * CSS
     * Flask